JayO-1/system-design-101/README.md

 ##### Disadvantage(s): write through

 * When a new node is created due to failure or scaling, the new node will not cache entries until the entry is updated in the database.
-Cache-aside in conjunction with write through can mitigate this issue.
+Cache-aside in conjunction with write-through can mitigate this issue.
 * Most data written might never be read, which can be minimized with a TTL.

 #### Write-behind (write-back)